Sacred as Structure (SAS)

 “If you follow this logic, you’re building a religion.”

-The traditional mapping is necessarily simplified.
-Each tradition’s understanding of the self-knowing ground and post-biological continuity is developed across vast literatures with internal diversity, debate, and evolution.
-The tabular correlates capture structural correspondence at the cost of doctrinal nuance.
+The traditional mapping compresses what specialists would distinguish.
+Each tradition’s understanding is developed across vast literatures with internal diversity.
+The correspondences here capture structural alignment at the cost of doctrinal nuance.

 References